Physics World-Readout

 The physics world-readout cluster of the Results lane.

-The pages collected here do not function as the detailed result atlas of the Panta Rhei Research Program.
-They form the deeper narrative and epistemic layer that must come before the atlas.
+The pages collected here do not function as the detailed result catalogue of the Panta Rhei Research Program.
+They form the deeper narrative and epistemic layer that must come before the catalogue.

 The central question is not yet which individual problem is solved, or which quantitative prediction can be read off.
 The central question is more prior: